Nicaragua Travel Guide – Know before you go

 - Things to do

-Of course getting into Nicaragua is the first step to having an amazing time there, and as such, it is the first topic of our Nicaragua Travel Guide!
+Getting into Nicaragua is the first step to having an amazing time there, and as such, it is the first topic of our Nicaragua Travel Guide!
 Travelers planning to enter Nicaragua will fall into one of the four categories below:

 The entry fee for these countries not requiring a visa is $10 USD, paid at the border upon entry.
 You will need proof of onward travel and at least 6 months left until your passport expires.

 With this agreement, the 90 days you get in any one of these countries applies to all of them.
-Meaning that if you spend 30 days in Nicaragua then you only have 60 days left in Honduras, E Salvador and Guatemala on the CA-4 visa you got when you arrived.
+Meaning that if you spend 30 days in Nicaragua then you only have 60 days left in Honduras, El Salvador, and Guatemala.

 Please note, that you will still need to pay entrance and exit fees to other CA-4 countries.
 In some countries like Guatemala, you can renew the 90 days in the country, however El Salvador and Nicaragua require you to leave the region altogether for a minimum of 3 days.

 Banks are widespread in Nicaragua.
-These banks can be used to transfer money or change currency in a safe and secure location.
+Banks can be used to transfer money or change currency in a safe and secure location.

-Western Union is also available in Nicaragua, however, their fees are high and should only be used in an emergency.
-Western Union is also more likely to change over damaged USD bills but at a poor exchange rate.
+Western Union is also available in Nicaragua, but their fees are high and should only be used in an emergency.
+Western Union is also more likely to change over damaged USD bills, but at a poor exchange rate.

 Eftpos (debit/credit card) is not widely excepted in Nicaragua and is only available at larger establishments.
 Most of these places charge a 5% surcharge (at least) to use credit or debit cards.

 The best way to pay for things in Nicaragua is with cash.
-I recommend withdrawing Cordobas from ATM’s as you need it and always keeping a small stash of USD for emergencies (broken ATM’s, card malfunction or lost, etc.)
+I recommend withdrawing Cordobas from ATMs as you need it and always keeping a small stash of USD for emergencies (broken ATMs, card malfunction or loss, etc.)

 During my stay in Nicaragua, I did not find an ATM that would allow me to withdraw money for free with my Australian card.
-That said, I met travelers from the USA who were able to do so it’s worth looking around or asking other travelers for advice.
+That said, I met travelers from the USA who were able to, so it’s worth looking around or asking other travelers for advice.

 Nicaragua, like all Central American countries, has two distinct seasons, the wet and the dry season.

 The wet season is during the northern hemisphere’s summer but tends to last a lot longer and is typically from June to October.
-During these months, Nicaragua is subject to torrential downpours; however, this is mostly in the later months of August, September, and October.
+During these months, Nicaragua is subject to torrential downpours, but this is mostly in the later months of August, September, and October.

 Heavy rainfall in Nicaragua can last for several days.
 October is by far the wettest month on Nicaragua’s west coast and August on the east coast.
 With this weather comes large swells from ocean currents – so this time is also a great time to surf!